 It all starts with the right price.
 Redfin agents are able to use the Redfin Comparative Market Analysis (CMA) tool to give their customers the most accurate home pricing recommendations based on recent local sales and homebuyer demand.
 The tool is built upon the same algorithm that powers the Redfin Estimate, which means that Redfin agents use the most up-to-date data available on home listings and sales, plus their own neighborhood expertise, to price homes.

-Redfin.com is consistently ranked as the most-visited real estate brokerage website in the markets we serve.
+Redfin.com is consistently ranked as the most-visited nationwide real estate brokerage website.
 Redfin listings come up first in relevant searches on Redfin.com and our mobile apps, where they are promoted in specialized ads.
 As a result, Redfin listings get three times more online views than other listings on Redfin.com.
 In addition to maximizing exposure, we do our best to ensure that Redfin listings get in front of serious buyers who are searching for a home just like yours.
 We use the data we track on homebuyers’ visits to our site and apps and their home searches and Favorites to create customized, highly targeted email and online marketing campaigns for each Redfin listing.

 Better Service; Lower Commission